Deleeete/2nd-Year-Exp-T-Programs-and-Scripts/README.md

 Usage: Can help to print the physical properties of the comet at a known time step.

 ### data_auto.sh
-Usage: Can help to print all COM position of the comet between two known time step.
+Usage: Can help to print all COM position of the comet between two known time steps.

 ### rpx_helper.sh
-Usage: This file is only a helper script for program RocheeeLimit.exe.
-It is necessary for RocheeeLimit.exe to run properly.
+Usage: This file is only a helper script for program RocheeeLimit.exe. **It is necessary for RocheeeLimit.exe to run properly.**

 ### bt.sh
-Usage: Another helper script for RocheeeLimit.exe to called.
-Necessary.
+Usage: This bash can convert ss files in "./output/ss/" to bt files in "./output/bt/".
+Another helper script for RocheeeLimit.exe to called, **necessary.**

 ### c2.sh
 Usage: A extended version of calc.sh that not only do the calculation tasks but also do the visualisation tasks.
 Existing just for convenience.